mitchellkrogza/nginx-ultimate-bad-bot-blocker/README.md

 Why? .... because all files located in /conf.d/ are automatically loaded by Nginx in the main nginx.conf file.

+#### Includes the creation of a google-exclude.txt file for creating filters / segments in Google Analytics (see instructions lower down)
+#### Includes the creation of a google-disavow.txt file for use in Google Webmaster Tools (see instructions lower down)

 ### WHY BLOCK BAD BOTS ?

 #####Bad bots are: